StrongTownsVancouver/website/README.md

 │   ├── content/
 │   ├── layouts/
 │   └── pages/
-├── astro.config.mjs
-├── README.md
-├── package.json
-└── tsconfig.json
 ```

-All website pages are defined in `src/pages/` folder as `.astro` or `.md` file.
+All website pages are defined in `src/pages/` folder as `.astro` or `.md` files.
 Each page is exposed as a route based on its file name, e.g. page with filename `about.astro` will be in `/about` route.

 The `src/components/` folder contains various reusable components for a website.
 Example of these components are header, footer, page links, etc. Components are defined in `.astro` files.

 The `src/content/` directory contains "collections" of related Markdown and MDX documents.
 Strong Towns blog posts are stored in this folder.
 Use `getCollection()` to retrieve posts from `src/content/blog/`, and type-check your frontmatter using an optional schema.
 See [Astro's Content Collections docs](https://docs.astro.build/en/guides/content-collections/) to learn more.

-Any static assets, like images, can be placed in the `public/` directory.
+Any static assets, like images, are placed in the `public/` directory.

 ## 🧞 Getting Started

+### Running in Devcontainer

+Best option to develop and run website server locally is by running [Dev Container](https://containers.dev/).
+Dev container preinstalls all the necessary dependencies like NodeJS and pnpm making development envrionement consistent and isolated.

+Here are guides to run dev container in [Visual Studio Code](https://code.visualstudio.com/docs/devcontainers/containers) or in [JetBrains IDEs](https://www.jetbrains.com/help/idea/connect-to-devcontainer.html).
+There are 2 dev containers available - AMD64 (for x64, e.g. Windows PCs, Intel-based Macs) and ARM64 (M-based Macs, Raspberry PI, etc.).

+### Run manually

 Strong Towns website uses `pnpm`.
 In order to run it locally, you need to have Node.js and pnpm installed.